cwadven/payload-validator/README.rst

     # 4-1.
 Define 'validate_{key}' method in 'PayloadValidator'
     # 4-2. 'validate_{key}' validating sequence is top to bottom code written in 'PayloadValidator'
     # 4-3.
 If 'validate_{key}' raise 'InvalidValueError', it will be added to 'error_context'
     # 4-4.
-'InvalidValueError' 'error_value_by_key' input should be 'dictionary' that contains payload key and error message
+'InvalidValueError' 'error_value_by_key' input should be 'dictionary' that contains payload key and error message (this message could be iterator)
     # 4-5.
-'InvalidValueError' input can contain 'error_exists_skip_keys' which skip if there is already payload key of error
+'InvalidValueError' input can contain 'add_skip_validation_keys' which skip if there is already payload key of error
     # 5. Can override 'common_validate' method to add 'common_validation'
     # 6. Validating Sequence: Mandatory Check -> Type Check -> validate_{key} (top from bottom code) -> common_validate
     # 7. Use 'validate()' method to validate payload or execute 'is_valid()' method to check validation even once